ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The messageData object provides access to the bytes that were received for this Message, along with the length of the byte array.

+In case a Message is received from a Connection Pool, a (local) reqRef is provided to match requests and responses.
+If the Message received is a response to a request sent earlier, the reqRef matches the msgRef of the original request.
+If the Message received is a request from the remote side, the reqRef is provided to be used later to send a response.

 See {{receive-framing}} for handling Message framing in situations where the Protocol Stack provides octet-stream transport only.